 Connor McDavid wins the NHL All-Star Skills competition he helped revive

+“I thought it was entertaining,” McDavid said.
+“I know from a competitive side, it definitely got competitive out there.
+I was huffing and puffing.
+Guys were working hard, trying to put on a good show.
+I feel like we did that.
+I think we can feel good about it.
+Ultimately, it’s up to the fans, and hopefully they enjoyed it.”

-The Edmonton Oilers captain finished first in the fastest skater, winning that event for the fourth time in his career, and stick-handling and went 4 for 4 in accuracy shooting.
+McDavid finished first in the fastest skater, winning that event for the fourth time in his career, and stick-handling, and he went 4 for 4 in accuracy shooting.

 “Obviously he’s the epitome of competitiveness on a daily basis, so I’m not surprised,” Oilers teammate Leon Draisaitl said.